ucgmsim/nzcvm_data/wiki/Tomography.md

 The NZCVM currently supports the following tomography models:

+1. EP2010: Based on New Zealand-wide model 1.0 by Eberhart-Phillips et al. (2010).
-1. EP2020: Integration of NZWide 2.2 model by Eberhart-Phillips et al. (2020).
+2. EP2020: Based on NZWide 2.2 model by Eberhart-Phillips et al. (2020).
-2. EP2025: Integration of NZWide 3.1 model by Eberhart-Phillips et al. (2025).
+3. EP2025: Based on NZWide 3.1 model by Eberhart-Phillips et al. (2025).
-3. CHOW2020_EP2020_MIX: Combination of the CHOW2020 model (Chow 2020) in North Island and the EP2020 model for the rest
+4. CHOW2020_EP2020_MIX: Combination of the CHOW2020 model (Chow et al. 2020) in North Island and the EP2020 model for the rest

 ## Tomography Model Definition